Monik09/SudokuSolver/README.md

 ### createsudoku() function
 The aim of the function is to input the sudoku to be solved.In this void-type function ,to represent an empty cell ,the user has to input 0.
 ### findemptycell() function
-This function will find the empty cell present in the sudoku by just checking whether the element with value 0 is present(as the user will input empty cell by 0) and will return 1 if not present.
+This function will find the empty cell present in the sudoku just by checking whether the element's value is 0 (as the user will input empty cell by 0) and will return 1 if it is not present.
 ### valid() function
-This function is an important function which just checks that the whether the value assigned to empty cell is not violating the rules of sudoku.It will first check in the row,then column, then the sub-box(3x3 box).
+This function is an important function which just checks that the whether the value assigned to empty cell is valid,that is,not violating the rules of sudoku.It will first check the validity in the row,then column, then the sub-box(3x3 box).This function will return 1 if the assigned is valid.
 ### solution() function
 This is the most important function of this code as it will be using backtracking algorithm's main concept.
 First of all, this function will find empty cell using one of the above defined function.
+> If no empty cell is present,this means sudoku is solved so returning 1.
-Then we check the value to be assigned to empty cell from 1 to 9 and if it is valid then we solve the whole puzzle ahead but if there is some point when we are not able to assign value to any empty cell,we come back to this value (back-traced the path) and will make this cell again unassigned and will assign the incremented value and follow the same procedure.
+Then we check the value to be assigned to empty cell from 1 to 9(lets say cell y) and if it is valid then we solve the whole puzzle ahead but if there is some point when we are not able to assign value to any empty cell(say cell z),we come back to this cell y (back-traced the path) and will make this cell again unassigned and will assign the incremented value and follow the same procedure until no empty cell is present(given the sudoku puzzle is correct).
-> If non of the value to a empty cell then the given the sudoku is wrong and thus we will return 0 resulting to show "No solution exists" in new line.
+> If non of the value is valid to a empty cell then the given the sudoku is wrong and thus we will return 0 resulting to show "No solution exists" in new line.
 ### display() function
 This is a normal function to just display the sudoku.I have displayed empty cell by '.' character.
 I tried to give the output the feeling of real sudoku box by using'|_' and '_|' characters to represent  small boxes.